Skip to main content

 Show

 Management Information Systems does not specifically offer 'tracks' within the major.
-However, students can concentrate in either the analytical side or technical side of MIS by taking specific classes.
+However, students can concentrate in either the analytical side or technical side of MIS by taking specific elective classes.

 The analytical side deals more with aligning a business's information technology strategy to the overall business strategy.
 This concentration is for students who want to take on a more interactive role, as they would act as a medium between the IT department and the other business departments.